luyandazuma/weather-app/README.md

 How to align the name of the city and temperature using CSS Flexbox and positioning.
 How to fetch and display real-time data from the weather API.

+# Live Demo

+Here's a live demo of the <a href="https://weatherwhatwhere.netlify.app/">
+weather-what-where app</a>hosted on Netlify.